oscimp/WRTD-FMC-ADC/si570/README.md

 These are named `fa_i2c_read` and `fa_i2c_write` and are written inside an additional `fa-i2c.h` header file.
 Read the comments of these functions if you want to undersand the sequence of instructions that is done.

-Since the Si570 registers are arranged in a way where variables are contained in several registers, and some register contain parts of different variables, it was required to to some bit manipulations to retrieve the values wanted.
-Also when writing, it was necesary to read registers beforehand to preserve bits that should not be modified.

 ### Interacting with sysfs

 For every register we want to access, we can add an entry in the `zfad_cset_ext_zattr` array defined inside `fa-zio-drv.c`.